tidalmigrations/tidalmigrations.github.io/pages/tidal tools/aws.md

 ## Using Tidal Tools

 Tidal Tools is a command-line application.
 Such applications are also called CLI (command-line interface) applications.
-To operate it needs to be run from terminal or command-line prompt.
+To operate it needs to be run from a terminal or command-line prompt.
 Connect to your Tidal Tools AWS virtual machine (VM) and run the following command (i.e type the text written with monospaced font and press Enter key):

 ```
 tidal